Experiment with entrepreneurship at Summer Lab

 Summer Lab is free for all current students and staff of the University of Auckland.
-No prior experience with innovation, entrepreneurship or business is required and you don’t need to already have a venture idea to participate.
+No prior experience with innovation, entrepreneurship or business is required, nor do you need an idea for a start-up to participate.

 About Summer Lab